SSL/TLS server configuration for maximum security

 I've been playing around a lot with SSL/TLS server settings.
 I'll explain what settings I used for this https connection and how they improve your security.

-TLS 1.2 only
+TLS 1.3 only

 What?
-Only connections through the latest TLS 1.2 are allowed.
+Only connections through 1.3 are allowed.

-SSLProtocol -SSLv2 -SSLv3 -TLSv1 -TLSv1.1 +TLSv1.2
+SSLProtocol -SSLv2 -SSLv3 -TLSv1 -TLSv1.1 -TLSv1.2 +TLSv1.3

 Server Name Indication (SNI)

 Not exactly a security feature, but an option to have more than one certificate on one IP.
 Usually, today's webservers run dozents of virtual hosts on one IP.
 This made SSL implementation difficult in the past, as traditional SSL requires one IP per certificate and the domain name is fixed in the certificate.
-The Server Name Indication, available since TLS 1.0, allows to circumvent this restriction (although there are some problems with browsers due to backwards compatibility, see this Mozilla bug).
+The Server Name Indication, available since TLS 1.0, allows to circumvent this restriction (although there were some problems with browsers due to backwards compatibility, see this Mozilla bug).

 Server support: Using Apache 2.2.12 or above you can specify a certificate in every vhost with SSLCertificateFile, SSLCertificateKeyFile and, if neccessary, SSLCertificateChainFile.